What is a Drip Leg in Steam Piping?

 - Ahead of expansion joints or elbows.

-- Provide proper supports (no sagging)
+- Provide proper support (no sagging)

 - Provide slope towards Drip legs.